Allytendai/Flutter-Notes-app/README.md

 # 📝 Notes App (Flutter)

-A simple and elegant Notes App built using Flutter that allows users to create, edit, and delete notes locally.
+A simple and elegant **Notes App** built using **Flutter** that allows users to create, edit, and delete notes locally.
-This project was developed as part of a comparative study into hybrid mobile app frameworks for my dissertation project.
+This project was developed as part of a comparative study into **mobile app frameworks** for my dissertation project.

 ---

- Features
+## 🚀 Features

--  Create, edit, and delete notes
+- 🗒️ Create, edit, and delete notes
--  Local data storage using **Sqflite** (SQLite for Flutter)
+- 💾 Local data storage using **Sqflite** (SQLite for Flutter)
--  Search and filter notes
+- 🔍 Search and filter notes
--  Clean, minimal Material Design UI
+- 🌙 Clean, minimal Material Design UI
--  Fully responsive layout for Android, iOS, and Web
+- 📱 Fully responsive layout for Android, iOS, and Web

 ---

- Built With
+## 🛠️ Built With

 | Component | Description |
 |------------|-------------|